apache/flink-connector-aws/flink-catalog-aws/flink-catalog-aws-glue/README.md

 ### Understanding Case Handling

-AWS Glue handles case sensitivity in a specific way:
+AWS Glue handles case sensitivity in a specific way, but this Flink connector preserves original case for databases, tables, and columns:

+1. **Database and table names** are stored lowercase in Glue but original case is preserved in metadata
-1. **Top-level column names** are automatically lowercased in Glue (e.g., `UserProfile` becomes `userprofile`)
+2. **Top-level column names** are automatically lowercased in Glue (e.g., `UserProfile` becomes `userprofile`)
-2. **Nested struct field names** preserve their original case in Glue (e.g., inside a struct, `FirstName` stays as `FirstName`)
+3. **Nested struct field names** preserve their original case in Glue (e.g., inside a struct, `FirstName` stays as `FirstName`)

-However, when writing queries in Flink SQL, you should use the **original column names** as defined in your `CREATE TABLE` statement, not how they are stored in Glue.
+However, when writing queries in Flink SQL, you should use the **original names** as defined in your `CREATE DATABASE` and `CREATE TABLE` statements, regardless of how they are stored in Glue.

 ### Example with Nested Fields